malmolina/Swift-UVOT-Pipeline/README.md

 This allows for a smooth run of uvot_deep over multiple objects, regardless of data types or any issues with the LSS images.

 In order to run this patch, uvot_deep must be appropriately set up (Including the HEASEARC FTOOLS and CALDB).
 Note that only the pre-compiled binary version is needed to run `swift_uvot_pipeline.py`.
 As a consequence, the original instructions are attached at the end.
 Additionally, the package `reproject` is required.
-This is a program that can be installed using `pip` in python3.
+This is a package that can be installed using `pip` in python3.

 Required packages: astropy, reproject